phil85/customer-assignment-instances/README.md

 ### Option 1: Download code as ZIP-file
 **Step 1:** Go to the website <a href="https://github.com/phil85/customer-assignment-instances" target="_blank"> https://github.com/phil85/customer-assignment-instances. </a>

 **Step 2:** Select the tab 'Code' and click on 'Download ZIP'.
 The instances are downloaded as a zip file.
 Unzip the file and select your desired target location.
+Please note that the large instances (GL1-GL8) are stored on github as zip files.
+These instances must be downloaded individually.
+To download a large instance, click on the zip folder of the respective instance, click on download, and unzip the downloaded folder.

 ---